RasoolBux123/lamatic-sdk/readme.md

   }
 };

+// Example for a tweet generation agent const tweetPayload = {
+  prompt: "Write a tweet about the future of technology",
+  options: {
+    maxLength: 280
+  }
+};

+// Example for a classification workflow const classifyPayload = {
+  text: "This is a sample text to classify",
+  categories: ["technology", "science", "art"]
+};

-// Example for an image analysis workflow const imageAnalysisPayload = {
+// Example for an image analysis agent const imageAnalysisPayload = {
   imageUrl: "https://example.com/image.jpg",
   analysisTypes: ["objects", "faces", "text"]